Single-cell spatial landscapes of the lung tumour immune microenvironment

 Samples were obtained from the IUCPQ Biobank (Quebec Respiratory Health Research Network) and Thoracic Oncology Clinical Database and Biobank (RI-MUHC).
 The availability of these unique resources is possible thanks to the generosity of patients who agree to provide their tissue for research purposes.

-Single-cell spatial immune landscape of primary and metastatic brain tumours
+Single-cell spatial immune landscapes of primary and metastatic brain tumours

 Brain tumours are among the most fatal and rapidly progressing cancers, and survival beyond two years is rare.